Fourtory404/Fourtory404/README.md

 # Hi there, I'm I-Wen Shih 👋

 ## 🎓 About Me
-Business Analyst Intern at KCC Partners, MSc Finance graduate from **Esade Business School** with a passion for quantitative finance and data-driven investment strategies.
-Aspiring asset manager eager to leverage analytical skills and programming expertise in the financial services industry.
+MSc Finance graduate from ESADE Business School with hands-on M&A advisory experience at KCC Capital Partners.
+Combining quantitative finance expertise with programming skills to pursue high-impact roles across investment management, M&A, and wealth management.

 ## 🚀 What I'm Currently Working On
 - 📊 Researching and sourcing strategic and financial buyers for active mandates for